s0urce18/vscode-configs-manager/README.md

 Extract `base-build-windows.zip` or `base-build-linux.zip` (as your OS need) to any folder and add to PATH or extract to work folder.
 In `base-build.zip` included base configs for **Python**, **NodeJS**, **TypeScript**, **Go**, **G++**, **.NET** and **Rust**

-If you don't need base configs download `vsccm.exe` and create your configs
+If you don't need base configs download `vsccm.exe` or `vsccm` (as your OS need) and create your configs

 ## Creating configs